arkovia/acts/organisations-act.md

 ### Section 3: Administration Authority
 The `ABIAA, EGI` (`Arkovian Business & Innovation Authority Arkovia, EGI`) has jurisdiction over this Act and has the right to take criminal measures for violation of policies.

-## Section 2: Section 2 Company a.k.a.
-Corporation
+## Section 4: Section 4 Company

-#### Segment 1: Rules & Laws for a Company
+#### Segment 1: Rules and Laws for a Company
-Companies will be allowed to make company laws or bylaws, which must be followed by their employees.
-All bylaws and company laws must be shown to employees, shareholders, partners, consumers, and others, except the government before hiring or making contact (an organization property could have a sign outside showing your rules that must be followed in the facility, unless that rule's current government, however if it's a current rule of the government, a warning sign or otherwise could still be issued).
+Companies will be allowed to make company laws or bylaws, which must be followed by their employees, contractors, partners, customers, etc. All bylaws and company laws must be shown to employees, shareholders, partners, consumers, and others, except the government before hiring or making contact (an organization property could have a sign outside showing your rules that must be followed in the facility, unless that rule's current government, however if it's a current rule of the government, a warning sign or otherwise could still be issued).

 ### Segment 2: Forming a Company
 #### Paragraph 1: Registration
-A form 101 must be fully filled out and turned into an ABIAA EGI location, representative, or online through the ABIAA website.
+A form 101 must be fully filled out and turned into an ABIAA EGI location, representative, or filled online through the ABIAA website or app.

 #### Paragraph 2: Requirements on the Form 101
 The form 101 must require: